futufeld/kmedoids/README.md

 data [a] = [] | a : [a]
 ```

-Thus a `List` value is either `[]`, meaning that it is empty, or it has a 'head' element `a` followed by a 'tail' `[a]`, which is another list.
+Thus a list value is either `[]`, meaning that it is empty, or it has a 'head' element `a` followed by a 'tail' `[a]`, which is another list.
 In the latter case, we say `a` is 'cons'ed onto `[a]` by the 'cons' operator `:`.
 The type variable `a` indicates that a list can be created for any type, with the constraint that the list only contains values of that type.
-The following are all `List` values:
+The following are all list values:

 ```
 2:1:[]         :: [Integer] -- 2:1:[] can be expressed as [2,1]